Laura Wallace

 Laura Martin Wallace is a geodetic principal scientist who works between the University of Texas at Austin and GNS Science in New Zealand.
-She was elected Fellow of the Royal Society Te Apārangi in 2018.
+She was elected Fellow of the Royal Society Te Apārangi in 2018 and of the American Geophysical Union in 2026.

 Early life and education

 Wallace grew up in Augusta, Georgia.
 She intended to study English literature at university and had dreamed of becoming a writer.
 Wallace completed a geology course during her undergraduate degree at the University of North Carolina at Chapel Hill, and switched her focus from literature to earth sciences.
 She graduated with honours in 1995 before moving to the University of California, Santa Cruz for her graduate studies.
 She studied the tectonics of Papua New Guinea using geodetic and geophysical data.
 After completing her doctoral degree, Wallace moved to New Zealand to study the origins of local tectonic activity.